sw-es-translator-test/get-component-lambda-nodejs/README.md

-# translator-nodejs
+# component-nodejs

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- translator - Code for the application's Lambda function written in TypeScript.
+- component - Code for the application's Lambda function written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
-- translator/tests - Unit tests for the application code.
+- component/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.